andrewsunglaekim/advanced_git_workshop/readme.md

 - Reset git history using reset
 - Access reference logs to undo the terrible things.
 - Use `git revert` to "revert" a commit
-- git merge revsisted
+- Identify how a merge results in a commit
 - Use git rebase to rewrite history onto a new branches tip.
 - Identify some advantages and disadvantages of workflows involving rebase versus merge.
 - identify needs to force push to remote repositories

 > Much of this workshop is derived from two sources.
 [Git Book or Pro Git](https://git-scm.com/book/en/v2) and [Atlassian Tutorials](https://www.atlassian.com/git/tutorials).
-Highly recommend both for a wealth of knowledge.
-Most of the Headers in this workshop's markdown are links to one of those two resources in the specified topic.
+Highly recommend both for a wealth of knowledge on git.
+Most of the headers in this workshop's markdown are links to one of those two resources in the specified topic.

 > Headers that contain `"- You do"` will link to [a different repo]() that has an exercise associated with it.

-## Framing
+## Framing (5/10)

 Today we'll be diving deeper into some of the lesser used git commands.
 With a better understanding of some the more advanced git concepts, we can start to leverage really powerful tools at git's disposal.